kclaudine/git-search/README.md

 * Angular CLI
 * Type Script

+## Support and Contact

+For any question, comment or suggestion please reach out to me on this email: claudinekuradusenge2@gmail.com

+- github-username: kclaudine

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.